-During the academic year, the Student Government Association and the Office of Student Life hosts a variety of student activities and events that are designed to provide entertainment and resources for students.
-Activities are open to students in Claremont, Keene and Lebanon locations.
+During the academic year, the Student Government Association hosts a variety of student activities and events that are designed to provide entertainment and resources for students.
+Activities hosted in Claremont, Keene and Lebanon locations are open to all students.

 Student Government Association